AuReMe/esmecata/README.md

 `stat_number_workflow.tsv` is a tabulated file containing the number of proteomes, shared proteins, GO Terms and EC numbers found for each observation name.

 `esmecata workflow_uniprot` has the same output files except that the outputs of the annotation step corresponds to the output of `esmecata annotation_uniprot`.

+## License

+This software is licensed under the GNU GPL-3.0-or-later, see the [LICENSE](https://github.com/AuReMe/esmecata/blob/main/LICENSE) file for details.